Judeous/Cryptyrinth/Cryptyrinth.md

    * Checks to see if a Player's health is above 0.
 If yes, return true, otherwise display flavor text and return false
 + Pause
    * Displays flavor text and gets a ReadKey
++ ConvertEnemyAction
+  + Used instead of casting because Attack uses a char instead of an int, and _enemyAction_ is sent through a Next randomizer with a weight of 2 on "Attack", so even if it could be converted with a cast or TryParse, then it still wouldn't work
+  + Enters a switch for the passed in int
+    + cases 0 and 1 set _newAction_ to '1'
+    + case 2 sets _newAction_ to '2'
+    + case 3 sets _newAction_ to '3'
+    + case 4 sets _newAction_ to '4'
 + InitializeItems
    * Sets names and values for items
 + FirstWeapon